mprahl/s2i-angular-httpd24/README.md

 between builds.
 To use this, you must enable incremental builds in your build configuration.

-For building Angular 2-5 apps, use the `angular5` branch instead.

 For more information about using these images with OpenShift, please see the official OpenShift documentation.